SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-blob-storage/troubleshoot-azure-blob-storage-log-collection.md

 ![error](/img/send-data/azure-error1.png)

-\> Increase the number of min instances in app service plan of the BlobTaskProducer function
+* Increase the minimum **Instance count** in app service plan of the `BlobTaskProducer` function by doing the following:

 1. Go to Monitor > Autoscale